-- Team Structures the Building Standards teams are based on four area based teams.
+• Team Structures - the Building Standards teams are based on four area based teams.
 This method of working is being reviewed over summer/winter 2018.
 Arising from this review will be recommendations on how new ways of working should be rolled out for the service as a whole.
 It is anticipated that this may have impacts on the existing area based model.
-There is potential that certain teams may have a greater site inspection or plan reporting emphasis. - Financial Monitoring Monthly monitoring of fee income is undertaken and verification costs are reported on a quarterly basis to the BSD and verification income reported on a quarterly basis to the BSD. - IT Systems The BS service uses the Uniform, IDOX GMS, AutoVue and workflow systems.
+There is potential that certain teams may have a greater site inspection or plan reporting emphasis.

+- Financial Monitoring Monthly monitoring of fee income is undertaken and verification costs are reported on a quarterly basis to the BSD and verification income reported on a quarterly basis to the BSD. - IT Systems The BS service uses the Uniform, IDOX GMS, AutoVue and workflow systems.
 The introduction of e.Building Standards has led to a number of issues that have affected performance.
-An upgrade of the software systems has been commissioned and this will be delivered by December 2018. - Digital Services a full range of digital services including online applications and website information is available. - Finance Systems the Building Standards service adheres to the Council's financial policies and budgets and spending is kept under review. - Internal communication strategies team briefs and regular team meetings are held to ensure staff are fully up-to-date with work matters.
+An upgrade of the software systems has been delivered in November 2018.
+This was a major investment in the service. - Digital Services a full range of digital services including online applications and website information is available. - Finance Systems the Building Standards service adheres to the Council's financial policies and budgets and spending is kept under review. - Internal communication strategies team briefs and regular team meetings are held to ensure staff are fully up-to-date with work matters.